September 23rd, 2026

 "As I gaze upon the autumnal landscape, I am reminded that the cycles of nature are mirrored in the cycles of our own lives.
 In this moment of equilibrium, I am called to reflect on the balance within myself, to honor the ebb and flow of life, and to cultivate gratitude for the abundance that surrounds me."

 In the spirit of gratitude and celebration, the Fall Equinox is an invitation to slow down, savor the beauty of the season, and recognize the intricate web of life that binds us together.
 As the Earth continues its sacred dance, we are reminded that every moment is an opportunity to cultivate balance, harmony, and appreciation for the world around us.
+This time-honored tradition, steeped in history and cultural richness, beckons us to embrace the present and cherish the natural wonders that envelop us.

 Timeline